code-mattclaffey/performance-kit/src/posts/lazy-loading-images.md

 </picture>
 ```

 **Note:** The lazy loading may not work correctly if you do not set the correct sizes for your placeholders.
 Images that have no height will be loaded on the page at the wrong time because they may sit further up the fold.
-To work around this, find out what aspect ratio the image is for each breakpoint and [maintain the aspect ratio][https://css-tricks.com/aspect-ratio-boxes/].
+To work around this, find out what aspect ratio the image is for each breakpoint and maintain the [aspect ratio](https://css-tricks.com/aspect-ratio-boxes/).

 ## IE11 glitch

 Sometimes a really weird thing can happen in IE11 where the image gets stuck on `lazy-loading` state and the image just does not load at all.
 If you have this issue, the fix is to set your image element from `data-src` to `data-srcset`.
 It does get confused when you add a source element with a media that has a min width.
-More info [here][https://github.com/afarkas/lazysizes/issues/311].
+More info [here](https://github.com/afarkas/lazysizes/issues/311).

 ## CSS